lxie-0709/TeloComp/README.md

 #### Options_2:
-      -h, --help       show this help message and exit --ont_bam        ONT BAM
+      -h, --help       show this help message and exit --ont_bam        Input ONT BAM
-      --hifi_bam       HiFi BAM
+      --hifi_bam       Input HiFi BAM
-      -o, --out_dir    Directory where both step1_2 and step1_3 should write their outputs -c, --coverage   The coverage parameter ranges from 0 to 100 and is used to trim reads according to the selected                           coverage level.
+      -o, --out_dir    Output directory

-      -p, --parallels  Parameter for parallel processing of reads, with a default value of 4.
+      -c, --coverage   The coverage parameter ranges from 0 to 100 and is used to trim reads according to the selected coverage level
-      --min_ratio      The proportion of the original genome sequence to the length of the reads, default=0.2
+      -p, --parallels  Parameter for parallel processing of reads, with a default value of 5 --min_ratio      The proportion of the original genome sequence to the length of the reads, default=0.2

 #### Run:
 （1）Get the bam file containing the end software cutting sequence